Board of Directors

 Karen began her career as a staff attorney for the United Auto Workers (UAW) Legal Services.
 Thereafter, she went into private practice where she handled personal injury matters, other civil litigation, and municipal defense for the City of Flint, MI.
 Her teaching career began in 1999 immediately following graduation from law school; her focus was Elder Law at the graduate school level.
 Karen achieved her dream of becoming a faculty supervisor in the Sixty Plus Elderlaw Clinic at Western Michigan University Cooley Law School where she had interned as a law student.
 In addition, Karen served as a District Court Magistrate in Oakland County, MI.
 Karen continues her advocacy work in elder law and elder abuse prevention.

-Two years ago I heard a story on National Public Radio about the prevalence of sexual assault on college campuses in America.
-I could not believe that 1 in 5 girls will be assaulted while in college.
-What’s even more shocking is that 68% of victims don’t report the crime, so it’s likely those numbers are much higher.
-And, there are virtually no stats for boys who are assaulted.
-As I listened I became acutely aware that these shocking numbers I was hearing reported were actually girls just like me.
+In 2014, I heard a story on National Public Radio about the prevalence of sexual assault on college campuses in America.
+I could not believe that 1 in 5 girls and 1 in 16 boys will be assaulted at college and that most don’t report the crime, so it’s likely those numbers are much higher.
+Then I learned that the statistics are equally shocking in K-12 schools.
+The more I learned, I became acutely aware that these shocking numbers were actually girls just like me.
 I knew right then and there that I had to do something to try to affect change and prevent as many people as possible from becoming a victim.
-If we don’t start the discussion in schools, students will not fully understand the risks or their rights..
+If we don’t start the discussion in schools, students will not fully understand the risks or their rights.

 Chellie Labonete, WA